romietis/ci_cd/README.md

 - [ ] How to authorize Google Cloud Build application on GitHub.
 - [ ] Actual Flask tests
 - [ ] Most likley will migrate from unittest to pytest
+- [ ] Migrate from Google Container Registry to Artifact Registry